A PASSION FOR TAILORING

 This partnership, and shared quest, has ensured that the tailoring house has become Savile Row’s largest in just 10 years.
 Since its establishment in 2008, the company has opened three shops across London, each with their own bespoke workshops, making garments for members of The Royal Family and stars of the big screen.

-All our garments retain the intricacies of traditional English handwork but have been blended with a sleek fusion of modern style, slimmer shoulder padding and more pronounced waist, creating a look that is both contemporary and unique to the house.
+All our garments retain the intricacies of traditional English handwork blended with a sleek fusion of modern style – slimmer shoulder padding and a more pronounced waist – creating a look that is both contemporary and unique to the house.

-Cad & The Dandy’s sleek silhouette continues to remain in demand the world over and the company is now looking to further its overseas expansion.
-Last year saw the company buy Scandinavia’s oldest Tailoring business – Götrich was founded in 1730 in Stockholm and is tailor to the Royal House.
-In 2018 the company will expand in New York, with a large pied-a-terre in Midtown and a further shop in the City’s Soho district, due to open in 2020.
+Cad & The Dandy’s sleek silhouette continues to remain in demand the world over with the company having furthered its overseas expansion.
+In 2017, buying Scandinavia’s oldest Tailoring business – Götrich was founded in 1730 in Stockholm and is tailor to the Royal House – as well as increasing their presence in New York, with a large pied-a-terre in Midtown and a further shop in the City’s Soho district, due to open in 2020.